dekarrin/mtgdb/README.md

 * `set-deck-name.py` - Set the deck name.
 * `list-decks.py` - Show all decks and card count currently within.
 * `list-cards.py` - Show all cards in inventory, with filters via cli flags
+* `add-card-to-deck.py` - Add a card from inventory to a deck
+* `remove-card-from-deck.py` - Remove a card from deck

 Beyond that, deck creation, viewing, etc, needs to be handled manually using a sqlite3-enabled browser.